-I’m Jessica Otis, Digital Humanities Specialist in the University Libraries and Visiting Assistant Professor of History at Carnegie Mellon University, and incoming Director of Public Projects at the Roy Rosenzweig Center for History and New Media and Assistant Professor of History at George Mason University.
+I’m Jessica Marie Otis, currently the Digital Humanities Specialist in the University Libraries and Visiting Assistant Professor of History at Carnegie Mellon University, and incoming Director of Public Projects at the Roy Rosenzweig Center for History and New Media and Assistant Professor of History at George Mason University.
 My personal research focuses primarily on early modern Britain, history of mathematics, and related subjects such as cryptography and plague statistics.
 For an abbreviated list of my academic accomplishments and publications, check out my C.V. page.

 My digital projects include:

 Identifying Early Modern Printed Books (“IdEM B”) – with Meaghan Brown (Folger Shakespeare Library) and Paige Morgan (University of Miami) – this project focuses on analyzing the ways early modern printed books are cited in recent journal and monograph publications.

 Six Degrees of Francis Bacon – with Christopher Warren, Daniel Shore (Georgetown University), Scott Weingart (Carnegie Mellon University), John Ladd (Washington University in St. Louis), and others – this project uses statistical inference to reconstruct the social network of early modern Britain.

 When not working, I can generally be found spoiling cats, volunteering with Girl Scouts, or running in the mud.
 I’ve also been known to take a scenic photograph or two.